Redawt/f4-frost-guide/intro.md

 - [krrptd](https://www.nexusmods.com/fallout4/users/35409570) for providing his load order which inspired other FROST guides, and for making the FROST Cell Fixes
 - [BSJ Prophet](https://www.nexusmods.com/fallout4/users/103241948) for making Frost Plus and for always helping me out
 - [Naugrim04](https://www.nexusmods.com/fallout4/users/6324000) for creating FROST
+- Greslin for managing the FROST PANPC patch
 - All of our users over at the FROST Discord